waimun/simple-web-crawler/README.md

 ## 🏗️ Build

-To build the project, the following are the requisites.
+To build the project, below are the requisites.

 - Node.js 14.15.0
   - Download at [Node.js official website](https://nodejs.org/)